adesso-as-a-service/https-scan/README.md

 ## SQL-Database
 <a name="sql-table"></a>
 The sql-database consists of:
-* a table containing the scan settings for each scan (link),
+* a table containing the scan settings for each scan,
-* a table containing all domains and their current status (link),
+* a table containing all domains and their current status,
-* a table to log unreachable domains (link),
+* a table to log unreachable domains,
-* and one table per scan-api (two in case of the ssllabs-scan) (link).
+* and one table per scan-api (two in case of the ssllabs-scan).

 The meaning of the entries for each table column can be found in the README for each api.
 A more in depth explanation can be found [here](backend/README.md).